tshuna001/Unarine_Tshiwawa_Blog/_posts/2020-01-14-Supervised-Machine-Learning:-Regression-Task-(maximum-temperature-prediction).md

-Let's view the first few rows in the dataframe:
+### Take a Quick Look at the Data Structure

+Let’s take a look at the top five rows using the DataFrame’s head() method

 ```python